Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Discussion

 In addition, this study quantitatively elucidated why bypassing partner subjective-value inference yielded better results by calculating normalized mutual information.
 The ECM showed significantly higher normalized mutual information between objective reward information and the self's subjective value, indicating that the information from the partner's rewards was transmitted more efficiently and with greater fidelity to the self-valuation node.
-We propose that the reason for this was that the ECM provided a more direct pathway for partner-reward information to influence the self's subjective-value representation.
+We propose that this was because the ECM provided a more direct pathway for partner-reward information to influence the self's subjective value representation.
 By removing the partner's subjective-value latent node, the model enabled precise partner-reward probabilities to directly inform the situation-awareness node, which, in turn, influenced the self's subjective-value categorization.
-In contrast, the IPM introduced potential inaccuracies during the inference of the partner's subjective values.
+In contrast, the IPM introduced potential inaccuracies in inferring the partner's subjective values.
 The partner's licking behavior contained inherent variability and noise, which could lead to imperfect categorization in the partner's action-intention node.
 These inaccuracies propagated to the partner's subjective-value node, potentially degrading the quality of information available to the situation-awareness node.

-However, in this analysis, the ECM showed higher normalized mutual information with the self monkey's subjective-value node than the IPM for almost all nodes, not just the objective reward node.
+However, in this analysis, the ECM showed higher normalized mutual information with the self-monkey's subjective-value node than the IPM did for almost all nodes, not just the objective reward node.
 The reasons for this finding require future consideration.
 One candidate is the effect of the `weight' parameter, as determined by the method described in Appendix~\ref{app:hyper}.
 It is also worth analyzing how mMLDA's model structures, including their learnable parameter size, are generally related to normalized mutual information.